 How can OneDome help me move to Leeds?

 We are the first property website in the UK capable of completing every step in a homebuying journey.
-From finding you dream home in Leeds and getting a mortgage, through to completing all the necessary legal steps, we make it simple.
-Take our online conveyancing platform, which manages the transfer of a property from one owner to another.
+From finding your dream home in Leeds and getting a mortgage, through to completing all the necessary legal steps, we make it simple.
+Take our online conveyancing platform for example.
+It works to help you complete all the legal steps needed to buy or sell a home.
 With it, you can track the progress of the conveyancing process in real time, meaning you’re never in the dark about how your home purchase is going.
-The platform makes it easy for you to communicate with your solicitor online, saving you from back-and-forth phone calls and helping to minimise your paperwork.
+The platform also makes it easy for you to communicate with your solicitor online, saving you from back-and-forth phone calls and helping to minimise your paperwork.
 Because everything is managed online, the entire process is much quicker than traditional methods.
 Click here for more information on what conveyancing is.

 OneDome, everything you need to complete your move.